Prezzodaman/x86/lib/bgl.md

 Fills the entire graphics buffer with a single colour, specified by **al**.
 This writes 4 bytes at a time, so it's extremely fast, but can interfere with other functions.

 ## bgl_draw_box
-Draws a rectangle to the grapics buffer, with **al** specifying the colour.
+Draws a rectangle to the graphics buffer, with **al** specifying the colour.
 Parameters are passed using the following memory locations:

 - **bgl_x_pos** - X position to draw the box (word)
 - **bgl_y_pos** - Y position to draw the box (word)
 - **bgl_width** - The width of the box (byte)
 - **bgl_height** - The height of the box (byte)

+## bgl_draw_chunky_pixel
+Draws a 2x2 block on the screen at offset **di**, using colour **al**.
+Used internally for the collision debugging feature, but could be useful on its own!

 ## bgl_draw_box_fast
-Identical to **bgl_draw_box**, but skips all boundary checks, and treats the width and height as multiples of 4.
+Identical to **bgl_draw_box**, but skips all boundary checks, and treats the width and height as multiples of 4 (for example, 0-3 will draw 4 pixels, 4-7 will draw 8, etc).
+Support for **bgl_mask** is also removed.

 ## bgl_blaster_visualize
 If you're using the Sound Blaster library, this draws a visualization of the sound to the BGL's buffer, similar to an oscilloscope.
 The library is automatically detected, as is the sample rate.
+The colour to use is specified by **al**.

 # Fonts